ItsQrystal/Lyra-Addon-1.21.11/README.md

 - Put the jar in your `.minecraft/mods` folder with Meteor Client installed.
 - This version is for Minecraft 1.21.11.

-> This fork was updated for 1.21.11 by QrystalGG.
-Original Lyra credit remains with the original authors.

 ## Modules